HOME > Initiatives > Hypertension

 This project is supported by the American College of Preventive Medicine through a Cooperative Agreement (CDC-RFA-OT18-1802) with the Centers for Disease Control (CDC) and Prevention Center for State, Tribal, Local and Territorial Support (CSTLTS) of the U.S. Department of Health and Human Services (HHS).
 The contents are solely the responsibility of the author(s) and do not necessarily represent the official views of, nor an endorsement, by CDC/HHS, or the U.S. Government.

-If you would like to learn more about this project, please send a request to Karissa Becknel, an ACPM Program Manager, at kbecknel@acpm.org.
+If you would like to learn more about this project, please send a request to Kate Shreve, ACPM Senior Director, Programs and Grants, at kshreve@acpm.org.